Express mail

 1903 4d Express mail cover from Kendall-Bedford with red official Royal Mail express label affixed.
 The vertical line also indicates that express service is required.

 Express mail is an expedited mail delivery service for which the customer pays a premium for faster delivery.
 Express mail is a service for domestic and international mail, and is in most nations governed by the country's own postal administration.
-Since 1999, the international express delivery services are governed by the EMS Cooperative.
+Since 1999, the international express delivery services have been governed by the EMS Cooperative.